 Design of affordable housing

-All affordable properties should meet or exceed the South Yorkshire Residential Design Guide minimum floor space requirements).
+All affordable properties should meet or exceed the South Yorkshire Residential Design Guide minimum floor space requirements (Section 4A.2 (p.130-131)).

 The Council expects affordable housing to be built to a high standard of design and be in keeping with any market housing on the site.

-In the interests of delivering sustainable, inclusive and mixed communities, the affordable homes should be indistinguishable from any market housing in terms of style, quality of specification, finish and materials.
+In the interests of delivering sustainable, inclusive and mixed communities, affordable homes should be indistinguishable from any market housing in terms of style, quality of specification, finish and materials.
 They should be indistinguishable in their external layout, including the balance of soft and hard landscaping where front of dwelling parking is proposed.
-This will help ensure transfer of housing to a Registered Provider.

 The Council will not support the grouping of affordable units together in large numbers as this can reinforce feelings of social exclusion and can have a negative impact on the establishment of sustainable communities.